AI-generated

 Facts

-• The duplicate copy (Exhibit A-1) was identical to the original and was fully signed by the testatrix and all three witnesses on every page.
+• The Duplicate Copy: The duplicate will (Exh.
+A-1) was found later and submitted via an amended petition.
+It bears a complete set of signatures by the testatrix and all three witnesses on every page.

 Arguments of the Petitioners